 If you’re recording at home with more modest means, it’s often a matter of just using what you have available, which can be very liberating.
 Although, if a project is particularly important, many major cities have microphone-rental services by the day.
 If budget allows, this isn’t the worst way to learn your way around some of the more esteemed standard tools.

-In case you’re eager to learn more about how mics work and how they differ before you buy, here’s “A Quick Guide to Microphones,” courtesy of Soundfly’s free course series Any Sound Will Do, focused on making music with found sounds and how to capture them.
+In case you’re eager to learn more about how mics work and how they differ before you buy, here’s “A Quick Guide to Microphones,” courtesy of Soundfly’s free course series Any Sound Will Do.

 Space Is the Place